Radical bookshops in the United Kingdom: Feminist bookshops

 Bookshops had previously functioned as important locations for the former Edwardian women's movement during the push for suffrage.
 During the Women's Liberation Movement, organisations including Women in Libraries, Women in Publishing, and Women in Booktrades organised conferences and meetings to support the development of women's print culture in the United Kingdom.
 Existent radical bookshops in Britain began to stock feminist works as the Women's Liberation Movement developed.
 The feminist bookshops WomanZone (Edinburgh) and Sisterwrite and Silver Moon (London) supported this.

 Early feminist bookshops required significant investment in the form of labour and capital.
-For instance Sisterwrite, an Islington feminist bookshop which opened in 1978 began with £16,000 invested by donors, and its staff did not pay themselves at all for the first year.
+For instance Sisterwrite, an Islington feminist bookshop that opened in 1978, began with £16,000 invested by donors, and its staff did not pay themselves at all for the first year.
 Funding from the Arts and Recreation Committee, the GLC Women's Committee, The Greater London Council, and The Arts Council was "extremely important" in facilitating and supporting the operations and activities of early feminist bookshops across the United Kingdom.

 In November 2018, The Second Shelf, which sells modern first editions, rare books, manuscripts, and rediscovered works by women, opened in Soho.
 Its founder, A.N.
 Devers, was prompted by her experiences attending antiquarian book fairs and being frustrated by the over emphasis on male authors, and noticing the different treatment and valuation of books by male authors as opposed to their women counterparts.

 In 2019, several feminist bookshops opened including the since closed Pages of Cheshire Street which supported work by women, trans, and gender-diverse writers, alongside the Black Feminist Bookshop, and the also now closed Feminist Bookshop in Brighton.